Hair stylist course - MONDEL – L’Atelier du Cinéma – Training Center for Technical Cinema and Television Professions

 Course plan

-• Introduction to the profession and its variants
+• Introduction to the trade and its variants

 • Time and its eras